DCoder206/gnn-recom-sys/README.md

-# Movie Recommendation System - Graph Neural Network Based Approach
+# Content Recommendation System - Graph Neural Network Based Approach

 ## 📌 Introduction
-This project implements a **graph-based movie recommendation system** using **Graph Neural Networks (GNNs)** and **A* search**.
-It leverages **semantic embeddings** from transformers and structured movie metadata to generate personalized recommendations.
+This project implements a **graph-based content recommendation system** using **Graph Neural Networks (GNNs)** and **A* search**.
+It leverages **semantic embeddings** from transformers and structured content metadata to generate personalized recommendations.

 ## 📜 Overview
-The system processes the **TMDB Movie Dataset** (70K/930K movies) to build a graph, where nodes represent movies, and edges signify relationships based on textual similarity and metadata attributes.
+The system processes the **TMDB Movie Dataset** (70K/930K movies) to build a graph, where nodes represent titles, and edges signify relationships based on textual similarity and metadata attributes.

 The project integrates multiple methodologies:
-- **Graph Construction:** Movies are modeled as nodes in a graph, where edges represent similarity based on a combination of scalar and textual features.
+- **Graph Construction:** Titles are modeled as nodes in a graph, where edges represent similarity based on a combination of scalar and textual features.
 - **Graph Neural Networks (GNN):** A GraphSAGE-based network is used to learn robust embeddings from the constructed graph.
-- **Clustering:** KMeans clustering is applied to combined features to group similar movies and improve recommendation quality.
+- **Clustering:** KMeans clustering is applied to combined features to group similar titles and improve recommendation quality.
 - **Heuristic Search (A*):** An A* search algorithm leverages computed heuristics on the graph for exploring potential recommendations.
 - **Reinforcement Learning (RL):** An RL agent refines recommendations by incorporating user feedback, ensuring that the system adapts to the user's preferences over time.